-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 4 months of technical progress since the A7 launch.

-Advantages of the Sony Alpha A7:
+Arguments in favor of the Sony Alpha A7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).